scylladb/scylladb/docs/operating-scylla/monitoring/2.4/monitor-without-docker.2.1.rst

 Deploying Scylla Monitoring Without Docker
 ==========================================

-The following instructions will help to deploy `Scylla Monitoring Stack <../monitoring-stack>`_ in the case you can not use the docker version.
+The following instructions will help to deploy :doc:`Scylla Monitoring Stack <monitoring-stack>` in the case you can not use the docker version.

 Please note, Scylla recommends you use the docker version as it will provide you with most updated, current scylla monitoring system.